 We have already established the shockingly pro-Communist resume of FDR’s beloved Milton Eisenhower.
 As for speechwriter

 Malcolm Moos, well, he was just as bad, and just as “red.”
-Following his work for Eisenhower,
+Following his ventriloquist work for

-of government, we must guard against the acquisition of unwarranted influence, whether sought or unsought, by the
+the councils of government, we must guard against the acquisition of unwarranted influence, whether sought or unsought, by

-military-industrial complex.
-The potential for the disastrous rise of misplaced power exists and will persist.
-We
+the military-industrial complex.
+The potential for the disastrous rise of misplaced power exists and will

-must never let the weight of this combination endanger our liberties or democratic processes.
-We should take nothing for granted.
+persist.
+We must never let the weight of this combination endanger our liberties or democratic processes.
+We should take nothing

-Only an alert and knowledgeable citizenry can compel the proper meshing of the huge industrial and military machinery of defense
+for granted.
+Only an alert and knowledgeable citizenry can compel the proper meshing of the huge industrial and military machinery

-favorite cliché of the Marxist long-haired “peace-love-dope” pseudo-intellectual hippy crowd that wrongly
+became a favorite cliché of the Marxist long-haired “peace-love-dope” pseudo-intellectual hippy crowd that

 (CIA) to Vietnam during the 1950’s.